A diverse community

 Brooke is the owner of Jade Consulting, a creative firm that specializes in brand strategy and creative visioning for women who heal, empower, create, and nurture.
 Brooke has lovingly designed this website and crafted the hand-painted watercolors you see everywhere!
 Her passion is to help other sisters LEVEL-UP their Sacred Work in the world.
 In her unique visioning process known as the Jade Method, Brooke alchemizes intuition and strategy to help you uncover and align to your Brand Soul, attract your ideal client, and flourish in the work you love.

-You can follow Jade Consulting on Facebook for brand strategy insights and updates, or connect with Brooke on Instagram, where she gets real about the behind-the-scenes of the creative life in #theJadeDiary, with healthy doses of inspiration to help you #alignattractflourish in the work you love!
+You can follow Jade Consulting on Facebook for brand strategy insights and updates, or connect with Brooke on Instagram, where she gets real about the behind-the-scenes of the creative life with healthy doses of inspiration to help you flourish in the work you love!